 Disclosure: Nothing to disclose

-Baylor College of Medicine designates this live activity for a maximum of 1.50 AMA PRA Category 1 Credits™.
+Baylor College of Medicine designates this enduring activity for a maximum of 1.50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - 1.50 AMA PRA Category 1 Credit™